-In this way, the Department has been able to protect client privacy by ensuring personal information is only collected by the Department for storage in the Data Exchange with a client’s consent where a service provider chooses to use the Data Exchange for their own client management purposes.
-The Department’s application of best practice data de identification and aggregation methods, including its use of the statistical linkage key for data matching, also ensure that a client cannot be identified or re-identified when the Department produces information for policy, program management or research purposes.
+The Data Exchange protects client privacy by ensuring personal information is only collected by the Department for storage in the Data Exchange with a client’s consent where an organisation chooses to use the Data Exchange for its own client management purposes.
+The Department’s application of best practice data de-identification and aggregation methods, including its use of the statistical linkage key for data matching, also ensure that a client cannot be identified or re-identified when the Department produces information for policy, program management or research purposes.

-The Privacy Impact Assessment confirms the Data Exchange is operating in line with the Privacy Act and has been released in the interest of transparency and accountability, and to provide assurance to service providers and other stakeholders about the privacy protections in place to support the Data Exchange.
+The Privacy Impact Assessment confirms the Data Exchange is operating in line with the Commonwealth Privacy Act 1988 and has been released in the interest of transparency and accountability, and to provide assurance to organisations and other stakeholders about the privacy protections in place to support the Data Exchange.

 A Privacy Brochure has also been made available to provide to clients, to help them easily understand the privacy arrangements as outlined in the Data Exchange Protocols.

-SCORE allows service providers to measure outcomes flexibly, using a range of self-selected service specific tools and methods —but importantly SCORE is underpinned by a sophisticated program logic that allows these outcomes to be viewed in a consistent and comparable manner.
+SCORE, which stands for Standard Community/Client Outcomes Reporting, allows organisations to measure outcomes flexibly; using a range of self-selected service specific tools and methods — but importantly SCORE is underpinned by a sophisticated program logic that allows these outcomes to be viewed in a consistent and comparable manner.
 In other words, SCORE measures outcomes in ways that are proportionate, relevant and rigorous.